Healthy Start Program

 • Basic Needs. • Physical and Mental Health Care

 By Coordinating integrated service delivery linking children and families to needed support and services, Healthy Starts are designed to:

-programs to provide more effective support to children and
+more effective support to children and their families.

 Healthy Start Coordinators and Navigators are Certified Enrollment Counselors who assist all families apply for health insurance coverage.
 If you would like assistance enrolling in healthcare coverage or support accessing other basic need resources, give us a call at (213) 241-3840 Option #1.

 Healthy Start - Historical Background

 Healthy Start was established in 1991 through Senate Bill 620, the Healthy Start Support Services for Children Act, to improve student learning and support families.
 Healthy Start enhances efforts to close the achievement gap by helping children and their family members gain access to an array of learning supports.
 While each local Healthy Start is unique, all are designed to do the following: